-Nestled behind the historic Taylor Hotel building on the Loudoun Street Pedestrian Mall, the Taylor Pavilion, a brand new venue in Old Town Winchester, offers an open air venue with grassy tiers perfect for outdoor seating.
+Nestled behind the historic Taylor Hotel building on the Loudoun Street Pedestrian Mall, the Taylor Pavilion offers an open-air venue with tiers perfect for outdoor seating.
 There is a concrete stage area as well as a wood frame covered pavilion.
 It is a perfect venue for small wedding parties, concerts, and other events accommodating over 200 people.

 - Electricity available.

 - Large, attractive, covered pavilion approximately 48’ long and 14’ wide.
 Framed with large roof overhang.

 - Short distance to over 35 restaurants and 60 retail locations.

 Bushrod Taylor built and opened the Taylor Hotel in 1848.
 Located downtown on the Valley Pike (modern US 11), the hotel served travelers and was a base for mail and passenger stagecoaches from at least 1850.
 General “Stonewall” Jackson used the building as his first headquarters in the fall of 1861 while commander of the Valley District.
 Following the First Battle of Kernstown in March, 1862 and the Third Battle of Winchester in September of 1864, the hotel was one of many buildings crowded with wounded.